kekekekkek/SvenDPP/README.md

 To be able to view the country of a player who is writing messages in game chat, you will need to follow these steps:
 1. Go to the `Steam` community for developers at this link: https://steamcommunity.com/dev/apikey;
 2. If you need to bind `Steam Guard`, do it;
 3. After binding `Steam Guard`, give a name to your key.
-In this case I chose the name `SvenDPP`;
+In this case I chose the name `SvenDPP`.
+Your key will look something like this: `F211961A57093ED91357EE49B57725EM`;
 4. Then click on the `Register` button and register your `API key`.
 The final result will look like this:<br><br>
 ![Screenshot_21](https://github.com/kekekekkek/SvenDPP/blob/main/Images/Screenshot_21.png)<br><br>
 5. Copy the contents of the key and paste it into the `Steam API` field in the `SvenJect.exe` program;